CUC International: History

 In December 1997, CUC merged with HFS Incorporated.
 A competition was held internally at CUC, primarily among its senior marketing staff but open to all employees, to come up with a new corporate name.
 The winner was to receive dinner "anywhere in the world".
 No employee submission was selected to win, as the name of the company had already been decided.
 The new company was named Cendant.
 After the merger, Cendant retained its core business as a direct marketer and thereafter also specialized in hotel franchises, car rentals, travel agencies and its consumer software operations, Cendant Software.
 The merger of these two companies, which between them owned "a virtual monopoly in the worldwide market for full-service timeshare exchange services" according to the Federal Trade Commission, caused the FTC to require "the parties to divest one of their timeshare exchange companies to re-establish a viable competitor in the market".

-In 1998, after a scandal involving Cendant over stock fraud, the original Comp-U-Card division was bought out by some remaining executives and reorganized into a company called Trilegiant.
-It was later renamed Affinion Group and is still located in Stamford, Connecticut.
-Cendant Software, composed of Sierra, Davidson & Associates (including Blizzard Entertainment), Knowledge Adventure and Gryphon Software, was sold to the French publisher Havas, which then merged with Vivendi, which then merged its games business with Activision.
+After the April 15, 1998 disclosure of long‑running accounting fraud originating at CUC International, the company restructured its non‑core units.
+Cendant’s software publishing unit—comprising Sierra On‑Line, Davidson & Associates (including Blizzard Entertainment), Knowledge Adventure and related labels—was sold on November 20, 1998 to the French publisher Havas (then part of Vivendi) for up to $1 billion in cash; the division became Havas Interactive and later Vivendi Games.
+In July 2008, Vivendi Games merged with Activision to form Activision Blizzard.
+In October 2000, Cendant announced plans to spin off its individual membership and loyalty businesses, and on July 2, 2001 it instead outsourced and licensed those operations (including Cendant Membership Services and Cendant Incentives) to a new company, Trilegiant, under a long‑term agreement.
+In October 2005, Apollo Global Management acquired Cendant’s Marketing Services Division—including Trilegiant, Progeny, and CIMS—for about $1.8 billion, and the business was reorganized as Affinion Group, which was headquartered in the Stamford, Connecticut area.

 On October 23, 2005, Cendant Corporation announced its decision to split into four separate companies: Realogy, Travelport, Wyndham Worldwide and Avis Budget Group.